cs361fall2018/cs361fall2018.github.io/src/pages/resources/final-exam-guide.md

 The final exam will cover all the material that was covered in class, and the sprints.
 This includes material that was presented in class, *as well as all the readings.*

+To view the types of questions that you can expect for the exam, scroll to the end.

 1. Java
     - Know the [basics](http://web.mit.edu/javadev/doc/tutorial/java/objects/index.html) of Object Oriented Programming
     - Know the [fundamentals](https://www.cs.cornell.edu/courses/cs409/2000SP/Java/java-notes.html) of the Java language